 B&B Family Lavender Farm 5883 Old Olympic Hwy, Sequim, WA 98382.
 Open from 9am to 5pm daily from May through September.
 Free admission and free tours.

 B&B grows 14,000 lavender plants of 16 varieties on 12 acres.
-Tours include information about the plants and a peek inside the century-old barn where the lavender is dried.
+It is the largest lavender farm in Sequim with plenty of room to run and explore.
 There is a gift shop selling products such as candles, mala beads, dried lavender, foot spray, award-winning essential oils, and more.
 Customers can also order online for delivery.

 Cedarbrook Lavender & Herb Farm 120 West Washington Street, Sequim, WA 98382.
-Open Monday to Saturday 10am to 5pm.
-Cottage rentals are also available on the property.
+Lavender Festival WEEKEND Hours: Friday-Sunday 10M-6PM.

-Opened in 1967, this is the first farm in Washington State that focused on handcrafted lavender items and herbs.
+First opened in 1967, this is the first farm in Washington State to focus on handcrafted lavender items and herbs.
 The shop features just about everything under the sun you can imagine made from lavender- including plants themselves!
-Some unique items include a teddy bear with lavender inside and bath tea.
-Online ordering also available.
+Some unique items include a lavender-stuffed teddy bear and bath “tea”.
+Online ordering is also available.

 Fleurish Lavender of Lost Mountain 1541 Taylor Cutoff Rd, Sequim, WA 98382.
-Open 10am to 6pm Memorial Day to Labor Day, closed on Tuesdays.
-Year-round visits are available with appointments.
-Free admission and parking.
+Open 10am to 6pm Memorial Day to Labor Day, closed on Tuesdays and Wednesdays.

 Fleurish grows 100 varieties of lavender.
-There is also a fruit orchard and alpacas (a baby is due summer of 2021!).
+There is also a fruit orchard and alpacas.
 The farm is chemical and pesticide-free.
-The farm has plenty of room for relaxing and picnics.
 Their shop features lavender items as well as items made from alpaca wool.
-Online ordering available.
+Online ordering is available.

 Washington Lavender Farm 965 Finn Hall Road, Port Angeles, Washington 98362.
-Open daily from 10am to 6pm from April through Labor Day.
+Open daily from 10am to 5pm from Memorial Day through Labor Day.